 Throughout the 20th century patterned flooring was popular, and parquet continues to enjoy a trendy status in today’s interiors.
-Coupled with minimal schemes, its heritage feel creates striking contrast and enthuses time-honored sophistication.
+Coupled with minimal schemes, its heritage feel creates striking contrast and enthuses time-honoured sophistication.

 The classic elegance of parquet flooring is matched by long-lasting durability and the stability of real timber.
 Plus, every block is unique.
 With deep shades and rich grain detail, you’ve got nature’s beauty beneath your feet.

 With its roots set in Europe’s grand palaces and stately homes, parquet flooring lends itself to traditionally-styled spaces with period features and a rustic edge.
 Here are our top style tips for introducing parquet to a classic interior:

 - Golden oak parquet brings a charming burst of colour to neutral spaces.
 With a rustic finish, it will complement wooden furniture while the shade evokes a sense of warmth and homeliness in rooms.
 Choose golden oak as a contrasting base for light walls and dark interior features.

 - A herringbone pattern is perfectly in keeping with traditional settings.
 The design has a sense of class to its consistency and creates an instant talking-point.

 - Choose a palette of classic country colours including burnt orange and regal green to inspire a sense of grandeur in your space.
 These shades sit beautifully with warm-looking flooring such as golden oak and coffee.